Prairie Dogs, Pronghorns & Penis Sheaths

 He pointed past me to a narrow path beside the wall.
 "The gate and padlock are just to discourage the curious," he said.
 "Follow that path."

 A hundred yards along the footpath, a doorway was sunk in the wall.
 Marcus stood in front of the door and pressed his palm against a translucent square of plastic.
 The door slid open and we passed through.
 It hissed shut behind us.
 We left the bikes against the wall there and walked along a forest trail until we came to a ramshackle building in a clearing.
-It looked like it had been a factory in the distant past.
+It looked like it might have been a factory a long time ago.

 On the side of that building, another palm-locked door slid open.
 An instant after we stepped inside, a bank of overhead lights came on to reveal a cavernous workshop with all kinds of tools on tables and counters scattered here and there around the room.

-Marcus laughed and led me to an area in one corner with a couple of sofas and easy chairs loosely grouped around a coffee table.
-There was a sink, a fridge, a microwave and other kitchen appliances and utensils on a counter against the wall.
+Marcus laughed and led me to an area in one corner where a couple of sofas and easy chairs were loosely grouped around a coffee table.
+On a counter against the wall was a sink, a fridge, a microwave and other kitchen appliances and utensils.

 Marcus laughed.
 "You remember what I said about 'war'?"